preetpancholi/Hovercraft/README.md

 * Preet Pancholi-- I did codings, github repo, video editing etc.(Everything xD) Providing the space for our so called laboratory :p
 * Gaurav Khanna -- Designing, presentation oragnization and write-ups.
 He helped in financing xD
 * Karan Warraich -- Electronic expert(kind of), helped in coding and DEMOTIVATOR in a good way.
 * Anmol Singh -- Disguised!
-Undercover! :|
+Undercover!
+Helped in everything:|

 Credits
 =======